 If your financial institution does not accept the direct deposit, we will mail you a refund check.
-If you and your spouse are due a refund, both of you will get separate checks.
+If both you and your spouse are due a refund, you will each receive a refund check.

 A sample of a personal check is provided for your reference.